randomPoison/randomPoison.github.io/_drafts/returning-self.md

 This pattern is often found in combination with the [builder pattern], where you have a struct containing a number of optionally-configurable values, enabling the user to concisely set only the options they care about.

-While the above example demonstrates the most straightforward way of doing method chaining (i.e. initializing and modyfing an object in a single statement), there are oftem more complex use cases that don't work nearly as well.
+While the above example demonstrates the most straightforward way of doing method chaining (i.e. initializing and modifying an object in a single statement), there are often more complex use cases that don't work nearly as well.

 To demonstrate this, we're going to work with the following definitions: